Estimating Density Models with Truncation Boundaries using Score Matching: Numerical and Real-world Data Analysis

-\paragraph{Capped weight function $g_c$} Finally, we investigate the performance of a capped weight function: $g_c := \min(1, c\cdot g_0(\boldx)), c>0$.
-It can be seen that when $c$ is small, $g_c$ will never be capped, thus it is equivalent to $g_0$ after multiplying a constant, which does not affect the estimator.
+Now we investigate the performance of a capped weight function: $\bar{g}_L := \min(1, L\cdot g_0(\boldx))$.
+It can be seen that when $L$ is small, $\bar{g}_L$ will never be capped, thus it is equivalent to $g_0$ after multiplying a constant, which does not affect the estimator.
 In this experiment, two different truncation domains are used: a single rectangle and two disjoint rectangles.
-1600 samples are drawn from a normal distribution $\mathcal{N}([.5, .5], \boldI)$.
-We monitor the performance of TruncSM using $g_c$ as the weight function as $V$ grows in size.
-We measure the growth of $V$ using a scaling factor $b$ (see \citep{suppl_mater} on how polygons are re-scaled).
-Figure \ref{fig:boundary} shows that as the area of $V$ grows, $g(\boldx)$ becomes capped for more and more samples in our dataset.
-This is expected as the boundary stretches, fewer and fewer points are adjacent to the boundary.
-In the left plot, we can also observe that the performance gap between $c = .1$ and $c = 10, 100$ widens then shrinks: If the truncation domain is small, not many samples are included in the truncation domain.
-Thus algorithms with all choices of $c$ would suffer.
-However, as the truncation boundary grows, the difference starts to show: TruncSM with a smaller $c$ has a better performance as we analyzed in Section \ref{sec.capped.distance}.
-However, as $V$ grows beyond a certain point, the dataset essentially becomes non-truncated, and TruncSM using large $c$ reduces to a classic SM since $g_c$ are always capped at 1.
-At this time, TruncSM with all choices of $c$ are consistent estimators of $\boldtheta$ and we see TruncSM with different values of $c$ converges to the same level of performance.
-The right plot shows a similar story but estimation error with different $c$ converge to different levels as $V$ enlarges: $V$ never covers the center of our dataset and the gaps between different choices of $c$ remain as $V$ enlarges.
-Again TruncSM with a smaller $c$ gives a better performance.
+1600 samples are drawn from a normal distribution $\mathcal{N}([1, 1], \boldI)$.
+We monitor the performance of TruncSM using $\bar{g}_L$ as the weight function as $V$ grows in size.
+We measure the growth of $V$ using a scaling factor $b$ (see Appendix~\ref{appendix:boundary_size} on how polygons are re-scaled).
+As shown in Remark~\ref{rem:non-connected}, the true parameter is identifiable by TruncSM even when the domain consists of two disjoint rectangles.

+Figure \ref{fig:boundary} illustrates the truncated data sets as $V$ grows, the estimation performance and the percentage of data points whose $\bar{g}_L$ are capped.

+In Figure \ref{fig.capped.joined}, we can observe that the performance gap between $L = 0.1$, $L = 10$ and $L = 100$ widens then shrinks: If the truncation domain is small, not many samples are included in the truncation domain.
+Thus algorithms with all choices of $L$ would suffer.
+However, as the truncation boundary grows, the difference starts to show: TruncSM with a smaller $L$ has a better performance as we analyzed in Section~\ref{sec:case_study}.
+As $V$ grows beyond a certain point, the data set essentially becomes non-truncated, and TruncSM using large $L$ reduces to a classic SM since $\bar{g}_L$ are always capped at 1.
+At this time, TruncSM with all choices of $L $ converges to the same level of performance.
+Figure \ref{fig.capped.disjoined} shows a similar story but estimation error with different $L$ converge to different levels as $V$ enlarges: $V$ never covers the center of our data set thus our data sets are always truncated.
+Again TruncSM with a smaller $L$ gives a better performance as we analyzed in Section \ref{sec:case_study}.